Skip to main content

 • This helps you understand what's happening under the hood when you use high-level libraries.

-• Example: Reading a CSV file and filtering for dine-in orders.
+• Example: Reading a CSV file of library loans and filtering for home-loan records.

 # Read the file